Upper Endoscopic Gastrointestinal Ultrasonography

 How do I prepare for this procedure?

-Your healthcare provider will talk to you about how to prepare for surgery.
-He may tell you not to eat or drink anything after midnight on the day of your surgery.
-He will tell you what medicines you may or may not take on the day of your surgery.
+Your healthcare provider will talk to you about how to prepare for the procedure.
+He or she may tell you not to eat or drink anything after midnight on the day of your procedure.
+He or she will tell you what medicines you may or may not take on the day of your procedure.
+Arrange to have someone drive you home.

 What will happen during this procedure?

 - You may be given medicine to help you relax.
 You will be asked to lie on your left side.
-Your healthcare provider will gently pass the echoendoscope through your mouth.
+Your provider will gently pass the echoendoscope through your mouth.
 This will go down into your esophagus, stomach, and duodenum.
 You may be asked to swallow to help the scope move along.
 The passage of the echoendoscope may cause a feeling of pressure and some discomfort.
-Your healthcare provider will slowly advance the scope while he watches its movement on a small video screen.
-He will also take pictures.
+Your provider will slowly advance the scope while he or she watches its movement on a small video screen.
+He or she will also take pictures.

-- Your healthcare provider may take tissue samples and send them to the lab for tests.
-He may also treat any known conditions you have.
+- Your provider may take tissue samples and send them to the lab for tests.
+He or she may also treat any known conditions you have.
 When the procedure is finished, the echoendoscope will be removed.

 What are the risks of this procedure?